themayursinha/blog/_posts/2024-06-30-Suffering.md

 Why is there so much unfairness, cruelty, and pain in the world?
 This is one of the deepest and most difficult questions we can ask.
 It gets even tougher if you don't believe in a god or an afterlife where things might be made right.

-In this post, we'll look at how different thinkers have tried to answer this question from a secular viewpoint—one that doesn’t rely on religion.
+In this post, we'll look at how different thinkers have tried to answer this question from a secular viewpoint, one that doesn’t rely on religion.
 We'll explore reasons that come from science, philosophy, and the way our societies are built.

 ### It's just nature